Eclipse91/QuestionsWebApp/README.md

 This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details.

-Feel free to customize the README to fit the specific details of your application.
+## Notes

+Feel free to contribute or report issues!
+This README provides a clearer structure, concise information, and instructions for setting up and running the QuestionsWebApp.
+Adjust the content as needed for your project.